 Being able to focus on the key factors that keep your businesses running effectively can allow it to grow from strength to strength.
 Management accounts will ensure that you are educated on your sales each month or quarter, depending on when you file, whilst keeping a close eye on your businesses profit and loss margins.
 This focus will provide you with the knowledge to make fast and accurate decisions to benefit your businesses expenditure and future.

 Preparing management accounts throughout the year will allow you to limit the time and expenditure spent on financial year end auditing.
 Instead of working through your profit and loss sheet, balance sheet, cashflow statement and a year’s worth of notes in one single sitting, you will have the opportunity to break it up into anything from four to twelve sessions.
 This will also allow your level of accuracy to improve as you won’t need to remember your figures from eleven months ago, but instead, just a few weeks back.

 - Fraud detection

 Reviewing your businesses financial position and expenditure regularly throughout the year will allow you to detect if an action of fraud or wrongdoing has been made.
 Leaving these figures to bundle up over a period of twelve months will allow these actions to become disguised or, at worst, missed entirely.

-If you are seeking any further information or aid on the topic here discussed, or for assistance and professional advice on any other business matter, get in touch with a member of our Cain and Beer team today by calling 020 3633 1340 or emailing .
+If you are seeking any further information or aid on the topic here discussed, or for assistance and professional advice on any other business matter, get in touch with a member of our Cain and Co team today by calling 020 8087 1341 or emailing email@example.com.